 Sergeo Guilbaud, MHA, Education Director, L.I.
 College Hospital

-Attain a thorough knowledge in basic medical terminology through a study of root words, prefixes, and suffixes to explain and describe the human body.
-Learn common abbreviations used in labs and for diseases, with a focus on correct pronunciation, spelling and use of medical terms.
-This is the backbone of all allied health courses.
-Required Textbook: Medical Terminology for Health Professions (8th edition) by Ann Ehrlich, available at the QCC Bookstore.
+Study medical terminology through root words, prefixes, and suffixes to explain and describe the human body.
+Learn abbreviations, correct pronunciation, spelling and use of medical terms.
+Required Textbook: Medical Terminology for Health Professions (eighth edition) by Ann Ehrlich, available at the QCC Bookstore.

 MBX-126 8 sessions (16 hours) / $275 plus $10 payable at first class meeting

 W Wed., 7-9pm, Feb.
 27-April 17

 ICD Coding 10

 Focus on diagnostic coding through use of the International Classification of Diseases, Clinical Modification (CMS) Procedure Coding (PCS) systems.
 Course completion in conjunction with the CPT coding course (MBX-103 below) enables obtaining maximum reimbursements on claims.
 Required Manuals: ICD-10 CM 2018 and The Complete Diagnosis Coding Solution, 3rd Edition, available at the QCC Bookstore.

 M Mon., 6:30-9:30pm, Feb.
 25-April 15